AnyLog-co/documentation/mapping data to tables.md

 The examples below copy the data to the `watch` directory.
 To see the path assigned to `watch` directory type `!watch_dir` on the AnyLog CLI.

 When data is copied to the watch directory, the file name serves as the metadata.
-If the file name is: `_london.readings.0.0.london_mapping.json_`
+If the file name is: `london.readings.0.0.london_mapping.json`
 `dbms_name = file_name[0]` will treat the first section of the file name (london) as the logical database name.
 `table_name = file_name[1]` will treat the second section of the file name (readings) as the logical table name.
 `data_source = file_name[2]` will treat the third section of the file name (0) as the representative of the data source.
 `hash_value = file_name[3]` will treat the fourth section of the file name (0) as the hash value of the file.
 This section will be updated in the process.
 `instructions = file_name[4]` will treat the fifth section of the file name (london_mapping) as the mapping instructions policy id.london_mapping.
-file type - _JSON_.
+ `file type` = JSON.

  Copy the data to the `watch` directory.
  The logical database `london` will be updated to include the table `readings` and the mapping instructions will process the data.